 - Picks up on verbal and non-verbal cues regarding their impact on others and adjusts

 - Shares personal successes and failures to enhance participant learning

-- Applies experience as a PEV and as a Team Chair to facilitate excellent learning and experience for participants
+- Applies experience as a program evaluator and as a team chair to facilitate excellent learning and experience for participants

 - Remains current in and shows an ability to apply knowledge of outcomes-based accreditation as well as accreditation procedures and requirements to the learning experience

 - Creates a positive and safe atmosphere for participants to experiment to enhance personal learning